 The Division III (D-3) schools consist of some of the finest higher-learning institutions in the country.
 However, by NCAA rule they are not permitted to award any athletic scholarships, but they do provide plenty of financial aid packages.
 And you will need all the monetary assistance you can get to cover the tab of attending one of these very expensive private schools.

 Like the NCAA D-3, the NAIA is home to some great but very expensive private colleges.
-However, unlike the D-3 schools, the NAIA’s governing body allows their members schools to award student-athletic scholarships.
-The problem is—nobody seems to really know exactly how many Full scholarship theses private institutions award.
+However, unlike the D-3 schools, the NAIA’s governing body allows its member schools to award student-athletic scholarships.
+The problem is—nobody seems to really know exactly how many Full scholarships these private institutions award.

 There are currently 95 NAIA football programs.

 The juco schools are governed by two separate bodies that operate independently of the NCAA.
 These two authorities set all the rules and regulations for the sports programs at these two-year colleges: National Junior College Athletic Association (NJCAA) and the California Community College Athletic Association (CCCAA).